 EENV-370 Environmental Geophysics

 Methods of near-surface geophysical explorations with emphasis on solving environmental and geotechnical problems.
 Students learn the basic physical variation in Earth and non-Earth materials and how these variations may be used to discern what lies beneath the Earth's surface.
 Examples of near-surface geophysical applications include detection of contaminant plumes, buried metallic objects, variations in geological materials, aggregates and mining, forensics, archaeology, and hydrogeology.
-Prerequisites: EENV-113, PHYS-204 and MATH-111 (PHYS-205 strongly recommended).
+Prerequisites: EENV-113, Intro Physics I (PHYS-202, -203, or -204) and MATH-111 (PHYS-205 or -206 strongly recommended).
 4 SH.
 3 lecture hours, 3 laboratory/field hours.

 EENV-373 Air Quality

 An introduction to air quality and air pollution issues from the regional scale to the global scale.
 This course examines the various types and sources of air pollutants and the effects of air pollution on health, welfare and the environment.
 Specific topics include acid deposition, tropospheric and stratospheric ozone, visibility degradation, air pollution meteorology, and regulatory aspects of air quality.
 Laboratory experiments focus on air-quality measurement strategies.
-Prerequisites: EENV-240, CHEM-101-102, CHEM-103-104 or CHEM-111-112 or instructor's permission.
+Prerequisites: EENV-240, General Chemistry I, (CHEM-101, -103, or -111), General Chemistry II (CHEM-102, -104 or -112) or instructor's permission.
 4 SH.
 3 lecture hours, 3 laboratory/field hours.

 EENV-380 Wetlands Analysis

 Wetlands are complex environments that are controlled by chemical, biological and physical interactions.
 The course explores the structure, function, management and jurisdictional delineation of non-tidal freshwater wetlands.
 Lecture material covers the history of wetlands use/abuse; current definitions and analysis of the common indicators of wetland function; and hydrology, soils and vegetation.
 The laboratory consists of plant identification, techniques for hydric soil analysis and identification of wetland hydrology indicators using current methodologies for delineation of jurisdictional wetlands.
 Same as ECOL-380.
-Prerequisites: CHEM-101-102, CHEM-103-104, or CHEM-111-112.
+Prerequisites: General Chemistry I (CHEM-101, -103, or -111), and General Chemistry II (CHEM-102, -104, or -112).
 4 SH.
 3 lecture hours, 3 laboratory/field hours.
 CC: Writing Intensive.